Linda P. Johnson

 Johnson graduated from A.L.
 Brown High School, in Kannapolis, North Carolina, in 1963.
 She served on the Kannaspolis City Board of Education from 1992 to 2000.
-She was first elected in 2000, defeating Len Sossamon, who was appointed to finish Richard Lee Moore's term.
-While battling cancer, she suffered multiple strokes and died in February 2020, while still in office.
+She was first elected to the House in 2000, defeating Len Sossamon, who had been appointed to finish Richard Lee Moore's term.
+She had multiple strokes while suffering from cancer, and died in office in February 2020.